informaticameg/Plasta/doc/en/first_package.md

 		BaseAdd.__init__(self, manager, itemToEdit)
 		# read and get up ui file information
 		self.loadUI(join(abspath(dirname(__file__)),'add.ui'))

     # here indicate what interface widget
     # it corresponds to an attribute of the class
 		self.linkToAttribute(self.leNames, Cliente.names)
 		self.linkToAttribute(self.lePhone, Cliente.phone)
 		self.linkToAttribute(self.leAddress, Cliente.address)
 		self.linkToAttribute(self.leZone, Cliente.zone)

 		self._start_operations()
 ```

-It is important to note that `self.ITEM list` indicate what will correspond widget attribute of the class that we are dealing with.
+Importantly, with the `self.linkToAttribute` function indicate how widget will correspond to the class attribute are handling.
 To that adding a record, the value in the widget, it is established in that attribute of the object.

-**Is necessary** que el orden en que estén indicados los items, the order in which items are indicated it corresponds to the order of the parameters in the constructor of the class of object you are working with.
+**Is necessary** the order in which items are indicated it corresponds to the order of the parameters in the constructor of the class of object you are working with.

 Using the Plasta generator to create this package, the command would be: